matteo-psnt/chess/README.md

 - **game [whitePlayerType] [blackPlayerType]**: Starts a new game with specified player types (human or computer[1-4]).
 - **setup**: Enters setup mode to manually set up the board.
+- **move [start_position] [end_position] [optional_promotion]**: Moves a piece from the start position to the end position.
+For pawn promotions, specify the promotion piece (e.g., move e7 e8 Q to promote to a queen).
+- print: Displays the current state of the board in the console.

 ## Example Usage